 To delete a playbook collection, select the playbook collection and click Delete.
 Users with Delete permissions on the Playbooks module can delete playbook collections.

-FortiSOAR displays a confirmation dialog, and once you click OK, the playbook collection is deleted.
+From release 7.2.0 onwards, you can choose to permanently delete the playbook collection or move the playbook collection to the Recycle Bin (soft deletion).
+Once you click Delete, FortiSOAR displays the following confirmation dialog: